dmitgrib/confreader/README.md

 #### Return values of the function (method) `parseFile`

 parseFile returns CONFREADER_OK or CONFREADER_ERROR.
-In this case errorNum = CONFREADER_OK.
+If no error occurred, errorNum = CONFREADER_OK.

 In case of an error, errorNum takes one of the following values:
 CONFREADER_EREADFILE